Newfoundlands are a strong and powerful working dogs.

 He was 117 pounds and that’s a good weight for his frame.

 Any bigger and he’s at risk for being overweight and this can put more strain on his joints.

 The average height of a full-grown adult male is 28 inches at the shoulder.

 For a female, it is 26 inches at the shoulder.

-If your Newfie is a few inches shorter than that their weight should reflect it.
+If your Newfie is a few inches shorter than the average, its weight should reflect that.

 How Much Do Newfoundland Puppies Weigh?